MousaAlhaddad/Data-Visualizations/README.md

 # Data Visualizations
-To list some examples of using matplotlib and seaborn in producing informative data visualization
+To list some examples of using Python Matplotlib and Seaborn libraries in producing informative data visualization

 ## Scripts
 ### [Game.py](Scripts/Game.py)